The ERP tailor-made suit for SMEs

 ERP_Digitisation_Medium-sized Businesses

-German SMEs focus on digitisation - "step-by-step" and in the long term
+German SMEs focus on digitalisation - "step-by-step" and long-term

 Digitalisation seems to have slowly arrived in small and medium-sized companies as well - at least that's what a ...